 This lies in the middle and at the top of the window.
 Title bar shows the program and document titles.

 Word has two rulers - a horizontal ruler and a vertical ruler.
 The horizontal ruler appears just beneath the Ribbon and is used to set margins and tab stops.
 The vertical ruler appears on the left edge of the Word window and is used to gauge the vertical position of elements on the page.

 The Help Icon can be used to get word related help anytime you like.
 This provides nice tutorial on various subjects related to word.

 Zoom control lets you zoom in for a closer look at your text.
-The zoom control consists of a slider that you can slide left or right to zoom in or out, . and + buttons you can click to increase or decrease the zoom factor.
+The zoom control consists of a slider that you can slide left or right to zoom in or out; you can click the + buttons to increase or decrease the zoom factor.

-The group of five buttons located to the left of the Zoom control, near the bottom of the screen, lets you switch among Word's various document views.
+The group of five buttons located to the left of the Zoom control, near the bottom of the screen, lets you switch through the Word's various document views.

-Full Screen Reading view: This gives a full screen look of the document.
+Full Screen Reading view − This gives a full screen view of the document.

-This displays document information as well as the insertion point location.
-From left to right, this bar contains the total number of pages and words in the document, language etc.
+This displays the document information as well as the insertion point location.
+From left to right, this bar contains the total number of pages and words in the document, language, etc.

 You can configure the status bar by right-clicking anywhere on it and by selecting or deselecting options from the provided list.